microsoft/language-server-protocol/_specifications/lsif/0.6.0/specification.md

 Feedback from store implementors showed that the concept of grouping projects into larger storage units is nothing that should be defined in LSIF itself.
 It should be left to the storage backend.
 Due to this the `Group` vertex introduced in 0.5.0 got removed again.
 Since some information captured in the `Group` vertex is useful in general a `Source` vertex got introduce to store this information.

+1. Support for Semantic Colorization of files via LSIF.
+To support this, 'textDocument/semanticTokens/full' request was added.

 #### Version 0.5.0

 In version 0.4.0 support was added to dump larger systems project by project (in their reverse dependency order) and then combine the dumps again in a database by linking result sets using their corresponding monikers.
 Use of the format has shown that a couple of features are missing to make this work nicely: